joaopmpeinado/kddbr2022/README.md

 Our final solution was a stacking of 15 different models, that use the features generated in the part #1 and #2 of our solution, these models can be found at `/src/L0_models`, the final stacking can be found at `/src/L1_models`.

-To gerenate out final solution, just clone this repo and run the file `/src/L1_models/stacking.ipynb`.
+To gerenate our final solution, just clone this repo and run the file `/src/L1_models/stacking.ipynb`.

 ### Level-0 Models